-2. Make a list of your traumatic experiences and who caused each one.
+>>2.
+Make a list of your traumatic experiences and who caused each one.

 Write them all down - not just the big ones.
-Don't say, "Oh, that one doesn't matter.".
+Don't say, "Oh, that one doesn't matter."

-3. Make an act-of-your-will pronouncement of forgiveness for each person.
+>>3.
+Make an act-of-your-will pronouncement of forgiveness for each person.

-This is an act of obedience, and may or may not involve your emotions.
+This is an act of obedience, and may or may not involve your emotions or "feelings."
 You might pray something like this:

-"Lord, as an act of obedience I choose to forgive I don't feel like it, but I love You, and I know You love me, and I want to obey You.
-So today I release from my judgment.
+"Lord, as an act of obedience I choose to forgive \\\\\\.
+I don't feel like it, but I love You, and I know You love me, and I want to obey You.
+So today I release \\\\\ from my judgment.
 Forgive me for the ways I may have hindered Your work in me and in him/her by my unforgiveness.
-I now step out of the way so that Your will may be done for and for me."
+I now step out of the way so that Your will may be done for \\\\\ and for me."

 - Injustice and trauma always create anger in victims and guilt in abusers.
 If the anger and guilt are not dealt with, they will eventually become a "root of bitterness" and have a deeply negative effect on you. - Dealing with your sins requires both confession (work between you and God in your heart) and repentance (work between you and those you've hurt). - To forgive those who have hurt you is accomplished by an act of your will.
 It's not an act of emotion, or something that you will be particularly happy about doing.
-It probably won't make you feel all warm and fuzzy inside.
-It may set your nerves on edge even worse than fingernails scratching across a chalk board.
+It may set your nerves on edge even worse than fingernails on a chalk board.
 But if you set your mind to just do it regardless of how you feel you will be amazed at how you eventually feel lighter, stronger, and less anxious whenever you think of the person who hurt you.

-As you seek FORGIVENESS between you and God, between you and those you have hurt, and between you and those who have hurt you, you will experience God's pleasure, release, and progress toward your place of healing.
+As you seek FORGIVING between you and God, and between you and those you have hurt, and between you and those who have hurt you, you will experience God's pleasure.